-If you have a laser that is built in your lab OR a laser that you purchase commercially then modify in such a way that the output or safety characteristics have changed, then your laser or laser system is subject to the requirements set forth by the Center for Devices and Radiological Health (CDRH).
+If you have a laser that is built in your lab OR a laser that you purchase commercially then modify in such a way that the output or safety characteristics have changed, then your laser or laser system may be reclassified.
 Following any service, repair, or modifications which may affect the output power, operating characteristics, or classification, the LSO shall ascertain whether any changed or additional control measures are needed.
-Classification issues shall be resolved by the LSO in consultation with the manufacturer and/or the Laser Institute of America or members of the ANSI committee.
+Classification issues shall be resolved by the LSO in consultation with the manufacturer and/or the Laser Institute of America.
 The classification of laser capable of emitting numerous wavelengths shall be based on the most hazardous possible operation.
 Also, The LSO may determine that certain enclosed laser systems may be lowered in classification level.
 Additionally, before these lasers or lasers systems can be transferred to another location - including another PI within UA - you MUST contact the LSO for requirements.